 The units of analysis for this study were all census block groups located in Greenville County, SC.
 Block groups are the next to smallest geographical unit recognized by the Census Bureau.
-They are small, generally permanent subdivisions of a county that usually contain from 600-3,000 people and are fairly homogenous in terms of population characteristics, economic status, and living conditions.
-In ArcGIS, shape files representing the Greenville County geographical boundary and all block groups were overlaid to determine the total number of block groups in the County (n=255).
-Figures 3A and 3B display maps of Greenville County block groups in 2013 and 2017.
+They are small, generally permanent subdivisions of a county that usually contain from 600-3,000 people and are fairly homogenous in terms of population characteristics, economic status, and living conditions.29 In ArcGIS, shape files representing the Greenville County geographical boundary and all block groups were overlaid to determine the total number of block groups in the County (n=255).